cburkett22/05-Day-Planner/README.md

 In this project I have created a Work Day Scheduler that will allow the user to enter information into the text boxes for that hour, which will be saved to the local storage.

+The text boxes within the scheduler will periodically change color accordingly (refer to the Legend for more information).

 ## Legend

 Grey text box = Past